ST Telemedia and SuperX launch AI innovation center in Singapore

 Beyond initial validation, the centre offers options for full production, hybrid and private AI deployment models, as well as flexible scaling options within STT GDC's global footprint.
 This enables organisations to establish a long-term infrastructure partnership that ensures continued innovation and operational resilience.

-For more information or to book a visit, please visit sttelemediagdc.com or superx.sg.
-To learn more about the AI Innovation Centre, please visit https://www.superx.sg/cloud/aiic.
+For more information about the AI Innovation Centre, please visit https://www.superx.sg/cloud/aiic or https://www.sttelemediagdc.com/built-for-ai/turn-aI-ambition-into-scale